josemiguel-art/Software-and-dataset-of-Quantum-Variational-vs-Quantum-Kernel-Machine-Learning-Models-for-Partial-D/README.md

-# Step B: Running the "FIT_DP_NODP_CIRCUIT_Github.ipynb" notebook to adjust the parameters of the Quantum Variational (QVM) model
+# Step B: Running the "FIT_DP_NODP_CIRCUIT.ipynb" notebook to adjust the parameters of the Quantum Variational (QVM) model

 This notebook is used to find the optimal parameters of the first **Quantum Variational (QVM)** model, the results of which are presented in **Table 1** of the article (**Optimal parameters for the QVM circuits with 10 and 11 parameters**).
 Specifically, this notebook focuses on optimizing the **10-parameter** circuit corresponding to the **PD_NOPD** column of that table.